-I am reporting a work related: D Injury D III ness D Near miss Your Name: Job title: Supervisor: Have you told your supervisor about this injury/ne ar miss?
+I am reporting a work related: D Injury D Illi ness D Near miss Your Name: Job title: Supervisor: Have you told your supervisor about this injury/near miss?
 D Yes D No Date of injury/near miss: Time of injury/near miss: Names of witnesses (if any): Where, exactly, did it happen?
 What were you doing at the time?
-What could have been done to prevent this injury 'near miss?
-What parts of your body were injured?
-If a near n niss, how could you have been hurt?
-What parts of your oouy word highest if a nour .
+Describe step by step what led up to the injury/near miss. (continue on the back if necessary): What could have been done to prevent this injury/near miss?
+What could have been done to provent this ngary. a a What parts of your body were injured?
+If a near miss, how could you have been hurt?
 Did you see a doctor about this injury/illness?
 D Yes D No If yes, whom did you see?
 Doctor's phone number: Date: Time: Has this part of your body been injured before?
 D Yes D No If yes, when?
 Supervisor: Your signature: Date: